Using an Adoption Agency

 Public Adoption Agencies

-But with fewer services, public agencies can charge much less than private agencies and sometimes offer free services.
-Private agencies can cost tens if not hundreds of thousands of dollars.
+With fewer services, public agencies can charge much less than private agencies.
+They may ever offer free services.
+Private agencies can cost tens, if not hundreds of thousands, of dollars.

 Expenses of Agency Adoptions

 If you choose a private agency for your adoption, you can expect to pay a high premium for their services.
-If you've been matched with a pregnant woman through the agency, you may end up paying for the medical and living expenses of the mother during her pregnancy.
+For example, if you've been matched with a pregnant person through the agency, you may end up paying for the medical and living expenses incurred by that person before the child is born.

-Finally, aside from adoption agency fees, keep in mind that you may still have to hire and pay an attorney to prepare the adoption paperwork and attend court for your adoption proceedings.
+Finally, aside from adoption agency fees, keep in mind that you may still have to hire and pay an attorney to prepare the adoption paperwork, handle a variety of adoption-related legal issues, and appear in court for the actual adoption proceedings.
 Paying an attorney anywhere between $50 and $500 an hour will add to the cost of your adoption.

 Waiting Period and Agency Adoptions

 Some agencies require a waiting period before a child can be placed in the home of their new adoptive parents.
-This is meant to ensure that all the necessary consents have been given and signed (in addition to any other formalities).
-The child may be placed in foster care during this period, depending on state law.
+This is meant to ensure that all the necessary consents have been given and signed, while many other processes within any adoption are also time-consuming.
+The child may be placed in foster care during this period, depending on state law, as well.

 Many adoptive parents don't want their child to go into foster care and often opt for a "legal risk placement."
-This is where the child is placed in the new home despite not having all the consents given.
-The downside here is that if the birth mother decides not to give her consent, the child will be removed from the adoptive home.
+This is where the child is placed in the new home despite not having all the necessary consents in place.
+This can be risky, however.
+Under such circumstances, for example, if a birth parent decides not to consent to the adoption, the child will be removed from the adoptive home.

 Finding the Right Adoption Agency